NYU John A. Paulson Center Case Study

 KieranTimberlake; Davis Brody Bond | Fisher Dachs Associates

-The NYU John A. Paulson Center is a 750,000-square-foot, multi-purpose academic building spanning a full city block in New York City.
-The facility integrates academic space, athletics, performing arts venues, and student and faculty housing within a single structure.
-Trinity Consultants provided integrated acoustics, audiovisual, IT, and security design to support a wide range of uses within this complex vertical campus.
+The NYU John A. Paulson Center is a 750,000-square-foot academic building spanning a full city block in New York City.
+The facility brings together classrooms, performing arts venues, athletic facilities, student and faculty housing, rehearsal rooms, and shared campus spaces within one dense vertical campus.

 Vision